Apple’s AirPods have dominated wireless earphones in recent years. Does this third generation of the standard buds keep them ahead of the pack?

 When the first-generation AirPods arrived back in late 2016, it wasn’t hard to enthuse about what they provided; reasonable sound quality without the cord and excellent integration with iOS (though they, like all AirPods, they work fine with other Bluetooth devices).
 However, they – and 2018’s follow-up AirPods 2 – had a problem.
 They made you look a bit, well, silly.

 Five years on, we’re now more used to people wearing them, but Apple made a point of making the ‘stalk’ shorter when it launched the AirPods Pro two years ago.
-These new AirPods 3 are similar, meaning this is the new standard for AirPods.
+The AirPods 3 are similar, meaning this is now the standard for AirPods.
 Indeed, these are similar in many ways to the more expensive AirPods Pro.
 In that sense, it makes sense to consider them as AirPods Pro Lite rather than being a step on from the everyday AirPods 2.

-But they enter a much more mature market – noise-cancelling wireless earphones at this price point or less are common like the Panasonic RZ-S500W or Sony WH-1000XM3, though you need to pay more for top contenders such as the Sony WF-1000XM4, Sennheiser Momentum True Wireless 2 or the Bose QuietComfort Earbuds.
-And then there are plenty of worthwhile true wireless earphones under the £100 mark.
+But they enter a much more mature market – noise-cancelling wireless earphones at this price point or less are common, though you need to pay more for top contenders such as the Sony WF-1000XM4/XM5, Sennheiser Momentum True Wireless 2 or the Bose QuietComfort Earbuds.
+And then there are plenty of worthwhile true wireless earphones under the $100/£100 mark.

 Design and setup: Pros without the tips